shayanabdulkarimkhan/advanced-book-recommendation-system/README.md

-# What to Read Next?: A Book Recommendation System
+# What to Read Next?: A Book Recommendation System Ready With The Answer

 On average people in the US read only 4 books every year.
 Enthusiasts usually describe decision paralysis of choosing a good book or lack of time to go to a bookstore and research books.
 Book of the Quarter is set out to make fiding books a lot simpler and effecient through a quaraterly book subscribtion system.
 In this project, we build a recommendation system for book recommendations using Book-Crossing Communnity and Google Books API dataset.
 Our model is able to predict user ratings within 0.5-0.7 ratings point on a scale of 1-5.
 These ratings are subsequently used to select to provide recommendations for different use cases.

 ![Book of The Quarter Logo](pics/readme_header_image.png)

 ## Problem Overview
-Book of the Quarter wants to dtart a quarterly book care package subscribtion service where 5 books will be deliveredto the User and the user can keep aas many aaas they desire and will be chaarged accordingly.
+Book of the Quarter wants to start a quarterly book care package subscribtion service where 5 books will be deliveredto the User and the user can keep aas many aaas they desire and will be chaarged accordingly.
 Book of the Quarter needs  recommendation system that will be able to recommend books that the users will be inclined to keep so that the revenues and user retention stay high.
 The want to be able to handle three different scenarios:

 1. Current User or user whose demographic and user-book interactions data is available
 2. New User whose use demographic information is available but user-book interaction data is not available